Marlène Schiappa visits New York

 - Marlène Schiappa, France’s Minister of State for Gender Equality.

 Gender equality is the Grande Cause, a key priority of the President Emmanuel Macron’s five-year administration.
 Marlène Schiappa, Minister of State for Gender Equality, has been a powerful force pushing for measures for greater equality between men and women.

 A popular blogger and author, Schiappa was appointed to her position in May 2017.
-She has pioneered several initiatives during her time in office, two of the more prominent being banning unnecessary harmful procedures that women undergo following childbirth (les violences obstétricales) and promoting a draft law on fining those who engage in sexual harassment on the streets.
+She has pioneered several initiatives during her time in office, two of the more prominent being banning unnecessary harmful procedures that women undergo following childbirth (les violences obstétricales) and promoting a draft law for harsher punishments for sexual abuse and harassment.

 In addition, the administration would like to create longer maternity leave, even for entrepreneurs, and paternity leave.
 More recently, Schiappa has focused on the day-to-day sexual harassment women face on the streets.
 In her January 31 speech at the New York Stock Exchange, Schiappa stated that “working against sexual violence and street harassment will also provide women better conditions and a better state of mind in order to lead their careers.”

 When discussing the relationship of the feminist movement in the United States to the movement for gender equality in France, she discussed how the French see the United States’ position as both rigid and radical.
 “In France, she explained, “when one wants to say that we mustn’t go too far, the expression is ‘We must not Americanize society.’”
 Schiappa is aware of this stereotype and has condemned it based upon her own experiences in the U.S. She has commended the work of the American feminists and leaders of the #MeToo movement. ◣